18F/tock/api-docs/timecards.md

-**Timecard Info**
+**Timecard info**
 ----
-To fetch a list of all submitted timecards and their related information.
+To fetch a list of all submitted timecards and related information.

 * **URL**